adr1enbe4udou1n/blog/content/posts/14-a-beautiful-gitops-day-4/index.md

 ## Flux

-In GitOps world, 2 tools are in lead for CD in k8s: Flux and ArgoCD.
+In GitOps world, 2 tools are leading for CD in k8s: **Flux** and **ArgoCD**.
 As Flux is CLI first and more lightweight, it's my personal goto.
-You may ask why don't continue with actual k8s Terraform project ?
+You may wonder why don't continue with actual k3s Terraform project ?

 You already noted that by adding more and more Helm dependencies to terraform, the plan time is increasing, as well as the state file.
 So not very scalable.

-It's the perfect moment to draw a clear line between **IaC** and **CD**.
+It's the perfect moment to draw a clear line between **IaC** (Infrastructure as Code) and **CD** (Continuous Delivery).
 IaC is for infrastructure, CD is for application.
 So to resume our GitOps stack:

 1. IaC for Hcloud cluster initialization (*the basement*): **Terraform**
-2. IaC for cluster configuration (*the walls*): **Helm** through **Terraform**
+2. IaC for Kubernetes configuration (*the walls*): **Helm** through **Terraform**
-3. CD for application deployment (*the furniture*): **Flux**
+3. CD for any application deployments (*the furniture*): **Flux**

 {{< alert >}}
 You can probably eliminate with some efforts the 2nd stack by using both `Kube-Hetzner`, which take care of ingress and storage, and using Flux directly for the remaining helms like database cluster.
-Or maybe you can also add custom helms to `Kube-Hetzner` ?
+Or maybe you can also add custom helms to `Kube-Hetzner`.
 But as it's increase complexity and dependencies problem, I prefer personally to keep a clear separation between the middle part and the rest, as it's more straightforward for me.
 Just a matter of taste 🥮
 {{< /alert >}}

 ### Flux bootstrap

-Create a dedicated Git repository for Flux somewhere, I'm using Github, which is just a matter of:
+Create a dedicated Git repository for Flux somewhere, I'm using GitHub, which with [his CLI](https://cli.github.com/) is just a matter of:

 ```sh
 gh repo create demo-kube-flux --private --add-readme